Dabble Review - Is Dabble DFS Legit? We Review Dabble's DFS App

 The live chat is handled by an AI chatbot that can answer most questions quickly and in detail.
 If you need more help, you can email support@dabble.com and usually get a reply within hours.
 There's also a detailed help center with 40+ guides covering rules, account issues, and payment details.

 If you see another user's entry in your feed that you like, you can copy it with one tap and submit it yourself.
-This is especially useful if you're new and want to learn from more experienced DFS picks players.
+This is especially useful if you're new and want to learn from more experienced DFS players.